billpg/HashBack/README.md

 }
 ```

-As Carol really is the Initiator, her web service can look up the supplied ExchnageId and find the Initiate request it opened earlier.
+As Carol really is the Initiator, her web service can look up the supplied ExchangeId and find the Initiate request it opened earlier.
 It has a Bearer token but it doesn't yet know if this is the genuinely the Saas service making an Issue request yet.
-To check this, it performs the same steps to generate the HMAC key for this exchnage and uses that to check the signature.
+To check this, it performs the same steps to generate the HMAC key for this exchange and uses that to check the signature.
 Happy that everything is verified, it stores the Bearer token but it can't use the token just yet.

 To confirm that all is well, Carol's web service closes the Issue request by sending a 204 status, indicating that it accepts the Bearer token.
 The Saas web server finally writes the token it generated into the database.
 Once that step is complete and successful, the Saas software finally closes the Initiate request with a 204, this time signalling that Carol may now use the Beaer token it issued.